Yakirbe/just-my-kids/README.md

 # Just My Kids

-A WhatsApp bot that monitors group photos and only notifies you when your kids appear - filtering out all the other children.
-Perfect for busy parents who want to stay up-to-date with their children's school photos without scrolling through hundreds of images.
+A simple WhatsApp bot that filters group photos and only notifies you when your kids appear.
+No more scrolling through hundreds of kindergarten photos to find your little ones!

 ![Demo of WhatsApp Face Detection](output.gif)

-## Why Use This?

-- 👨‍👩‍👧‍👦 **Focus on what matters**: Get notified only when your children appear in photos
-- 📲 **Save time**: No more scrolling through countless school and kindergarten group photos
+## The Problem This Solves

+Parents know the struggle - you're added to a school WhatsApp group that gets flooded with photos, but you only care about the ones with your own children.
+This little tool filters through all those images automatically so you don't have to.

+## How It Works

+1. Monitors your WhatsApp groups in the background
-- 🔍 **Advanced detection**: Uses face recognition to identify your children with high accuracy
+2. Uses face recognition to identify your children
-- 🔒 **Private and secure**: All processing happens locally on your machine
-- ⚙️ **Highly customizable**: Configure thresholds and notification preferences
+3. Sends you a notification only when your kids appear in photos
+4. Ignores all the other images

+No more notification fatigue or endless scrolling!

 ## Features

-- 🔍 Real-time monitoring of WhatsApp groups
-- 👥 Advanced face detection and recognition using multiple reference images
-- 📱 Automatic WhatsApp notifications when known faces are detected
-- 🖼️ Support for multiple image formats (JPG, PNG, HEIC)
+- 🔍 **Smart filtering**: Only alerts you about photos with your kids
+- 👨‍👩‍👧‍👦 **Multiple kids**: Set it up for all your children at once
+- 🖼️ **Works with most images**: Handles JPG, PNG, HEIC formats
+- 📱 **WhatsApp notifications**: Get alerts right in your preferred chat
-- ⚙️ Highly configurable through a single JSON file
+- 🛠️ **Easy to customize**: Simple settings in a single config file
-- 🎯 Enhanced accuracy with multiple reference photos per person

 ## Prerequisites